evantbbirch/osticket-prereqs-and-install/README.md

     <li>Our brower application is now connected to our SQL server!
 Input the name of the database as you input it, as well as the database username and password and click <b>"Install Now"</b>.</li>
     <li>Voila!<p><img width="1877" height="1266" alt="image" src="https://github.com/user-attachments/assets/d41f221e-cb51-446a-ae64-4da0554eddf5" /></p></li>
     <li>
       One last small step is cleaning up to reduce clutter on the VM.
+Warning, if you mess up and uninstall the osTicket folder, you will have to start over again.
+Please be careful.
       <ul>
         <li>Delete <b>"C:\inetpub\wwwroot\osTicket\setup"</b></li>
         <li>Set Permissions to "Read Only": <b>"C:\inetpub\wwwroot\osTicket\include\ost-config.php"</b>
       </ul>
     </li>
-    <li>You can now move on to Post-Install Setup by clicking the Admin Panel link on the right side!</li>
+    <li>Remeber to bookmark your page.
+You can now move on to Post-Install Setup by clicking the Admin Panel link on the right side!</li>
   </ol>
 </p>
 <!--